tythe-protocol/tythe/README.md

 # Dividing the Tythe

 How a company divides its tythe amongst its dependencies is entirely up to that company.
-The only requirement from the covenant is the total amount of the tythe, not to where it goes.
+The only requirement from the protocol is the total amount of the tythe, not to where it goes.

-By default `go-tythe` will simply divide the tythe evenly amongst all tythed dependencies.
-However, there will be a user interface to customize the allocations.
+Tools will provide a variety of features and options for dividing the tythe.

-# Status
+# Tools

-Right now this document is all there is.
-It’s in the collecting-feedback stage.

-Given interest, I eventually imagine a series of tools that plug into continuous integration that companies can use to calculate and pay tythes automatically.
+Currently, nothing exists, but work will begin soon on `go-tythe`, the simplest possible command-line implementation of a client that can distribute payments once.

 # FAQ